BeardedDonut/index-storage/README.md

 ```
 docker-compose up --build
 ```
-once the build finished you can go to
+once the build is finished you can go to
 - http://localhost:8080/api/index-record/ To use the APIs
-- [Note]: if you're on a remote server, replace the `localhost` with the server url or ip and make sure that port 8080 is expored.
+- [Note]: if you're on a remote server, replace the `localhost` with the server url or ip and make sure that port 8080 is exposed.

 # What's next? and how to improve?